Joseph Shabason: Other

-As a session musician, Shabason has recorded for many singers and bands — including Born Ruffians, Hannah Georgas, Jill Barber, Matt Barber, Dragonette, The Operators, Allie X, Peter Elkas, The Fembots and Fucked Up.
+As a session musician, Shabason has recorded for many singers and bands—including Born Ruffians, Hannah Georgas, Austra, Jill Barber, Matt Barber, Dragonette, The Operators, Allie X, Peter Elkas, The Fembots and Fucked Up.

-In 2019, he released an experimental ambient album titled Muldrew with Ben Gunning.

 Around 2008, Shabason and a friend started a rock band, Everything All the Time.
 He played keyboard and sang backup vocals.

-Another band he played in was Bass Groove.
+Another band he played in was called Bass Groove.

-He collaborated with Nicholas Krgovich and Chris Harris on the 2020 album Philadelphia, which was a longlisted nominee for the 2021 Polaris Music Prize.

-Shabason composed the musical score of the 2021 dark comedy film Stanleyville.

-In 2022 Shabason and Andre Ethier released the collaborative album Fresh Pepper.
-At Scaramouche, Shabason's second collaboration with Krgovich, was released in October 2022.

 Solo work

 Aytche

 Aytche (2017)—pronounced like the letter "H"—was his first solo album.
 It was inspired by composers such as Jon Hassel and Gigi Masin.

-After the album was finished, Shabason realized that the album reflected the impact that Parkinson's was having in his personal life—his father-in-law was suffering from it and his mother was recently diagnosed.
+After the album was finished, Shabason realized that the album reflected the impact that Parkinson's was having in his personal life; his father-in-law was suffering from it and his mother was recently diagnosed.

 Only "Westmeath" has vocals.
 The song features clips from an archival interview from a son of a Holocaust survivor.
 (Shabason's grandparent were survivors.)
-A music video of "Westmeath" was directed by Maxwell McCabe-Lokos.
+A music video for "Westmeath" was directed by Maxwell McCabe-Lokos.

-Though Shabason voiced some dissatisfaction with the album, suggesting there was "a lack of vision," it received positive reviews.
-On Metacritic, the album rated 82 out of 100, indicating "universal acclaim."
+Though Shabason voiced some dissatisfaction with the album, suggesting there was "a lack of vision", it received positive reviews.
+On Metacritic, the album rated 82 out of 100, indicating "universal acclaim".

 The album was funded from a grant by the Ontario Arts Council.

 Anne and Anne, EP

 Anne (2018), Shabason's second album, is named after his mother.
-Focusing on his mother's Parkinson's illness, the album includes audio clips from interviews with his mother.
+Focusing on his mother's Parkinson's illness, the album includes audio clips from interviews with her.
 Shabason was determined that the album not be overly sentimental or exploitative; in his own words, "the challenge becomes how do you take that [interview] and weave it into the fabric of the composition and extract the essence of it without beating people over the head with it."
 His mother was pleased with the result, calling it a "beautiful album."
 Critical reception was positive.
 On Metacritic, the album is rated 77 out of 100, indicating "generally favorable" reviews.
-Music critic Miles Bowe of Pitchfork "gorgeous and empathetic ambient music."
+Music critic Miles Bowe of Pitchfork called it "gorgeous and empathetic ambient music".

 Anne, EP has five songs and was released May 10, 2019.
-The record label describes it as an "afterword" to Anne.
+The record label describes the EP as an "afterword" to Anne.
 Its song "I Don't Want to Be Your Love"—previously a bonus track for Anne—features vocals by Destroyer's Dan Bejar.

 The Fellowship

 Shabason's third album was released April 30, 2021.
+The Fellowship "focuses on Shabason's own past, examining his fraught religious upbringing within—and eventual need to walk away from—an insular Islamic community called The Fellowship."
+Like his previous two albums, it was critically well received.
+On Metacritic, the album scored 76 out of 100, indicating "generally favorable" reviews.